Suspect rams into officer, starts fire before police chase in Isle of Wight

 ISLE OF WIGHT, Va.
-(WVEC) -- A police officer was airlifted to the hospital following a vehicle pursuit.
+(WVEC) -- A man is facing several charges after running over a police officer and leading other officers on a pursuit in Isle of Wight County on Wednesday night.

-While working a narcotics operation at the Windsor Food and Gas on Windsor Blvd., a marked vehicle pulled up to the suspect's car in order to conduct a traffic stop.
-When the officer was exiting his vehicle, the suspect rammed into the officer.
+Officials said the incident began while authorities were working a narcotics operation at the Windsor Food and Gas located at 60 Windsor Blvd.
+A marked vehicle pulled up to the suspect's car in order to conduct a traffic stop and while the officer was exiting his vehicle, the suspect rammed his car into the officer.

-The suspect then backed over the gas pumps, causing a fire, before driving out of the parking lot, and police pursuit began.
+The suspect then backed over the gas pumps and caused a fire before driving out of the parking lot.
+Police pursued the vehicle to the parking lot of Southern States located at 9242 Windsor Blvd., where the suspect and two passengers got out of the car and attempted to flee the scene.

-The pursuit ended at the Southern States on Windsor Blvd.
-The suspect and two other people got out of the car and began to run away.
+Smith has been charged with two counts of felony property damage, one count of felony eluding and one count of attempted capital murder of a law enforcement officer.

-Officers are currently in the process of obtaining multiple felony warrants for Smith, including attempted capital murder of a police officer.
+The injured officer was airlifted to Sentara Norfolk General Hospital for treatment and was released Thursday morning.

-The officer was air lifted to Sentara Norfolk General Hospital for treatment.
-He is currently in stable condition.
+Smith remains in the custody of the Western Tidewater Regional Jail without bond.

 (© 2017 WVEC)